Coronon/kuma-sentinel/README.md

 ```

 3. Save the configuration file to disk.
-4. Restart the Uptime-Robot service.
+4. Restart the Kuma-Sentinel service.

 ### Monitor Types